 Mobile: 0427 659 721

 Gabriella has extensive experience in community development and health.
 She has completed a Bachelor of Applied Science (Physical Education) and a Post Graduate Diploma in Adolescent Health and Welfare.

 Her experience has included working across a wide range of areas, including rehabilitation, recreation, adolescent health, cyber safety, health promotion and prevention.

 Gabriella also enjoys working with others on developing partnerships that take an integrated approach and is skilled in planning, monitoring and evaluation.

 Naomi Peters: Coordinator—Communications

 Naomi has a diverse background in both communications and education.
 After leaving Wodonga to pursue a Bachelor of Arts (Journalism), her roles included editor of two national outdoor adventure magazines, and Project Officer for the Australian Universities Quality Agency (AUQA), an independent national agency set up to promote, audit, and report on quality assurance in Australian higher education.
 In this role Naomi was involved with the annual Australian Universities Quality Forum and the AUQA Good Practice Database.

 A career change to education followed with qualifications including the Graduate Diploma in Education (Secondary), Certificate II in IT (New Media), and Certificate IV in Training and Assessment.
-In her decade-long teaching career, she taught at a local senior secondary school and two local TAFE institutes with diverse cohorts of students including young adults with disabilities, migrant and refugee adults, vision-impaired adults, and education support students.
+In her decade-long teaching career, she worked as a teacher at a local senior secondary school and two local TAFE institutes with diverse cohorts of students including young adults with disabilities, migrant and refugee adults, vision-impaired adults, and education support students.
 For five years she ran a Mother Baby English class for migrant and refugee women and children in which she facilitated Parent-Child Mother Goose sessions.